 Give Yourself a Break, Lots of Them

-Studies have shown that those who take several short breaks throughout the work day are more efficient, and make fewer mistakes than those who just take one or two longer breaks.
+Studies have shown that those who take several short breaks throughout the work day are more efficient, and make fewer mistakes than those who just take one or two long breaks.
 Breaks can help you be more productive while avoiding burnout.
 Set aside a few minutes to take a brisk walk, read a few chapters in your favorite book, have prayer or meditation time, or enjoy some full body stretches.

 Provide the Right Fuel